|Daniel Taylor||Tour Dates||News||Discography||Contact

 By using only period instruments, original scores, judicious performance practises and appropriate vocal styling,

 the TEM seeks to preserve the musical integrity of ancient masterpieces.
 The distinctive style of the group paired

 with the expertise and enthusiasm of the artistic director and conductor, Daniel Taylor, creates captivating

 interpretations of magnificent yet neglected works.

 Welcome to the world of the Theatre of Early Music

-The Choir and Orchestra of the Theatre of Early Music (TEM) records exclusively for Sony Classical Masterworks.
+The Theatre of Early Music (TEM) records exclusively for Sony Classical Masterworks.

 The core of the TEM consists of an ensemble based in Canada that is primarily made up of young musicians.
 Their distinctive

 style, coupled with its artistic director Daniel Taylor’s expertise and enthusiasm, leads to captivating readings

 Guest artists performing with the TEM include Dame Emma Kirkby, Nancy Argenta, Karina Gauvin, Suzie Leblanc, Carolyn Sampson, Deborah York, Robin Blaze, James Bowman, Benjamin Butterfield, Charles Daniels, James Gilchrist, Michiel Schrey, Alexander Dobson, Michael George, Peter Harvey, Daniel Lichti and Stephen Varcoe.